taowen/toolchain/README.md

 * Go / Rust
 * Linux / Mac OS

+The problems

+* How to reuse library without sharing source code
+* How to identify and locate runtime package

-The table
+The solutions

 | source file | source pkg | compiler |
 | --- | --- | --- |
 | [.ts](/dot-ts.md) | vue sfc | tsc |

-The problems

-* How to reuse library without sharing source code
-* How to identify and locate runtime package